jundalisay/superblist/content/en/research/hegel/spirit/part-a/section-2j.md

 There is thus neither force nor inciting and being incited to action, nor the characteristic of being a stable medium and a unity reflected into self, there is neither a particular which is something on its own account, nor are there diverse opposites.

 What is found in this flux of thoroughgoing change is merely difference as universal difference, or difference into which the various opposites have been resolved.

 This difference as universal, consequently is what constitutes the ultimate simple element in that play of forces, and is the resultant truth of that process.

-It is the Law of Force.
-(3)
+**It is the Law of Force.**